jjeanius/rails_project_sales_commission_application/spec.md

 Specs:
 - [x] Using Ruby on Rails for the project
 - [x] Include at least one has_many relationship:
+  Here are the has_many relationships:
    · An employee has many sales
    · A product has many sales

 - [x] Include at least one belongs_to relationship:
+  Here are the belongs_to relationships:
    · A sale belongs to an employee; A sale belongs to a product

-- [x] Include at least two has_many through relationships · An employee has many products through sales
+- [x] Include at least two has_many through relationships Here are has_many through relationships:
+   · An employee has many products through sales
    · A product has many employees through sales

 - [x] The "through" part of the has_many through includes at least one user submittable attribute,  is to say, some attribute other than its foreign keys that can be submitted by the app's user sales migration table has attribute other than the foreign keys

 - [x] Include reasonable validations for simple model objects:

     1. class Employee < ApplicationRecord
         validates_uniqueness_of :email, presence: true
         validates_uniqueness_of :name,  presence: true